Eating Disorders (ED) Team

 Assessment

-When a referral is received the child/young person and their family will be contacted by letter or phone call inviting them to attend for an initial assessment appointment.
+When a referral is received by CAMHS (and eating difficulties and/or an eating disorder is suspected), the child/young person and their parent(s)/carer(s) will be contacted by letter or phone call inviting them to attend for an initial assessment appointment with the Eating Disorders Team.

-The appointment will normally be carried out by two professionals and last 1-1 1/2 hours.
-The appointment will give the young person and their family a chance to meet members of the team, to discuss the current difficulties and be physically assessed.
-The assessment may include the young person being seen on their own, parents or carers being seen on their own, and the whole family being seen together.
+The initial appointment will normally be carried out by two professionals, and last 1-1 1/2 hours.
+The appointment will give the young person and their parent(s)/carer(s) a chance to discuss current difficulties/concerns and be physically monitored.
+The assessment may include the young person being seen on their own, parents/carers being seen on their own, and/or everyone being seen together.

 Charities and Resources